 English-speaking persons within Papua New Guinea refer to the language as ‘Pidgin’, ‘New Guinea Pidgin’ or ‘Pidgin English’ (i.e. Pidgin languages) but it is commonly used among academics, and those familiar with Tok Pisin, who refer to the language by its own name.

-The most recognized languages are English, Hiri Motu and Tok Pisin, and as these are so specialized, you may struggle to find another translation company who are able to offer these services.
+The most recognised languages are English, Hiri Motu and Tok Pisin, and as these are so specialised, you may struggle to find another translation company who are able to offer these services.

 A simplified version of the Motuan language, Hiri Motu is used between different language groups along the Southern coast of Papua New Guinea.
 Even though it is now used less than Tok Pisin and English, Motuan languages are still dominant and hold an important place in the Central and Gulf Provinces that surround Port Moresby.